-We are delighted to have joined the new CanDo Maths club initiative with our partnership school Southfield.
+We are delighted to have joined the new WhiteRose initiative with our partnership school Southfield.
 This has been crafted for the 2022-23 academic year to match the criteria set by the National Curriculum and Ofsted.

 Please click this link to read our medium term overview for Year 1

 Please click this link to read our medium term overview for Year 2

 We work closely in partnership with our feeder nurseries and Southfield Junior School to ensure methods of calculation follow the CPA approach and that it flows fluidly from 2-11.

 Please click this link to see how the children use the above visual concepts to develop there mathematical skills during each stage of there learning.

 This section sets out Early Years and Key Stage 1 (KS1) maths vocabulary under the new National Curriculum.
-The tables can be used to check pupils’ understanding of new vocabulary introduced from age two to seven.
+The tables can be used to check pupils’ understanding of new vocabulary introduced from age two to eleven.

 The lists are intended as a guide as to what pupils should know, and are not exhaustive.
 Of course, key terms may be introduced earlier as a challenge for our learners, although it is also important to ensure that learning is ‘new’ and carries an ‘element of surprise’.